velodrome-finance/docs/pages/tokenomics.md

 ## Whitelisting

 While Velodrome supports permissionless liquidity pool and gauge creation, these can only include _whitelisted_ tokens.
-The protocol will launch with an extensive list of pre-whitelisted tokens including those from partner protocols.
+The protocol will launch with an extensive list of pre-whitelisted tokens, including those from partner protocols.

-Any `$veVELO` holder with 0.1% or more `$veVELO` supply can request additional tokens by creating a _whitelist_ gauge, for which `$veVELO` voters will vote to approve or reject the proposed request.
+Any `$veVELO` holder with 0.1% or more `$veVELO` supply can request additional tokens by creating a _whitelist_ gauge. `$veVELO` voters will vote to approve or reject the proposed request.

-This process necessary to avoid situations where a holder of 100% supply of a token receives 100% emissions for the same liquidity pool.
+This process is necessary to avoid situations where a holder of 100% supply of a token receives 100% emissions for the same liquidity pool.

-By default, a request is approved if the quorum is not met.
+By default, a request is approved if the quorum (majority of the circulating `$veVELO`) is not met.

 ## Commissaire

 Requirements for _whitelisting_ are critical to ensuring that the protocol cannot be exploited by actors attempting to game emissions.

 To support the health of the protocol and ecosystem, the Commissaire (a Curve-esque _Emergency DAO_) will have the right to disable hostile gauges or vote down whitelisting requests.

-The Commissaire initially formed by seven members from the Velodrome team and prominent figures within the Optimism community.
+The Commissaire will initially consist of seven members from the Velodrome team and prominent figures from within the Optimism community.